jumana14jumana44-create/-A-weak-start-and-impressive-results/README.md

 ### 🌱 My Learning Journey

-If you’re interested in my story, reflections, and the challenges I faced along the way, please check out the project’s [Wiki page](Wiki_Link).
+If you’re interested in my story, reflections, and the challenges I faced along the way, please check out the project’s [Wiki page]([Wiki_Link](https://github.com/jumana14jumana44-create/-A-weak-start-and-impressive-results/wiki)).
 Every step, lesson, and mistake is documented as part of my growth and commitment to continuous learning.

 Thank you for visiting—your feedback and support mean a lot on this journey to mastering Python and pursuing an AI Engineering scholarship!